mediadrop/mediadrop/doc/install/upgrade.rst

    # Unpack the downloaded distribution
    tar xzvf MediaCore-NEW.tar.gz

+   # You should now have a MediaCore-OLD directory and MediaCore-NEW directory
+   # inside your current directory.
+Check that this is the case:
+   ls

    # Install MediaCore and its dependencies into the new virtual environment
    cd MediaCore-NEW
    python2.5 setup.py develop